-Q4.
-When will the government make a final decision about replacement aircraft for the CF-18?
+Q5.
+When will the government make a final decision?
+When will the evaluation of options be done?

 Q1.
 Why is this evaluation of options important?

-The Evaluation of options is aimed at ensuring that the Royal Canadian Air Force has the right tools for the job.
-When the government announced the Seven-Point Plan, it initiated a new process to replace the CF-18s.
-The government will not make a decision until the Seven-Point Plan, including a thorough evaluation of options, is fully implemented.
+The evaluation of options is aimed at ensuring that the Royal Canadian Air Force has the right equipment to fulfill the six missions outlined in the Canada First Defence Strategy.
+When the Government announced the Seven-Point Plan, it hit reset on the process to replace the CF-18 fleet.
+The Government will not make a decision until the Seven-Point Plan, including a thorough evaluation of options, is complete.

 Q2.
 Who is responsible for the evaluation of options?